BrandonP85/qa-learning-lab/Debugging-Logs/Test_login_debug_log.md

 **Fix Attempted:**
 > determined that the input written correctly in the HTML

 > corrected the automation testing code to allow for the form to become fully interactive by inserting "page.wait_for_selector("input[name='email']")"

 > re-tested; error still occured: "TimeoutError: Page.wait_for_selector: Timeout 30000ms exceeded."

 > added in "page.screenshot(path="debug_screenshot.png")" to screenshot the problem area

 > re-tested; determined the core issue is Cloudflare blocking bot activity.
 The automation is never able to touch the site.

-**Result:** the root cause was due to a function of the target testing site Workin as Designed
+**Result:** the root cause was due to a function of the target testing site Working as Designed

 **Command Prompt Test Result Code** C:\Users\Fathe\Desktop\playwright_tests> python Test_login.py